FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 If you choose a big bang, you are moving all your users at one point in time.
 To do so, you build a data processing system to migrate the users and test the heck out of it.
 When you are ready to migrate, arrange for minimal downtime.
 Migrate the data.
 Then flip the system of record for all your users from the old to the new.

 You have downtime because you don’t want anyone updating their user profile in the old system after they've been migrated to the new system but before the system of record has flipped.
 Depending on your availability needs, you could also choose to do writes to both systems during that period.
-An alternative approachs is to allow the old system to run in a degraded state, allowing user data can be read, but not updated.
+An alternative approach is to allow the old system to run in a degraded state, allowing user data to be read, but not updated.

 With the big bang option, you also should create a rollback plan in case testing misses something and things go sideways.

 The big bang is a good choice when you have a small user base, or aren't in production yet.
 It also works when you need to decommission the legacy datastore as soon as possible, i.e. an upcoming license renewal.
-The big bang is operationally simpler than altneratives, because you are running both systems for a short period of time; the legacy system is running only for so long as is required to verify the mass migration worked.
+The big bang is operationally simpler than alternatives, because you are running both systems for a short period of time; the legacy system is running only for so long as is required to verify the mass migration worked.
 People accessing user data, such as customer service reps, will only need to switch their working routines once the migration is done.

 However, there are some issues or concerns with a big bang migration: